trustgraph-ai/trustgraph/README.md

 ---

-[TrustGraph](https://trustgraph.ai) is an open-source context interoperability layer designed to power the next generation of enterprise AI.
+[TrustGraph](https://trustgraph.ai) is an open-source context orchestration layer designed to power the next generation of enterprise AI.

 AI applications fail without shared context.
 LLMs are powerful, but without a structured, unified context layer — one that bridges silos, captures complex relationships, and enforces governance — agents hallucinate, violate policies, and produce non-deterministic outcomes.